Alexander Downer: Post-parliamentary career

 He has had a number of board appointments, including the Advisory Board of British strategic intelligence and advisory firm Hakluyt & Company, merchant bankers Cappello Capital Corp., the Adelaide Symphony Orchestra, Huawei in Australia, and the board of Lakes Oil.
 Downer has said that Huawei should not be considered a potential national security risk.
 Downer's comments are at odds with an October 2012 US congressional panel's findings that have deemed Huawei a security threat to the US and other nations.

-A longtime supporter of Australians for Constitutional Monarchy, Downer has played a leading role opposing moves to replace the Queen with a president.
+A longtime supporter of Australians for Constitutional Monarchy, Downer has played a leading role opposing moves to replace the Monarch with a president.

 In 2015, he was recommended by British and Australian officials as a possible compromise candidate for Commonwealth Secretary-General but Baroness Patricia Scotland was ultimately elected to the post at the 2015 Commonwealth Heads of Government Meeting.

 In 2017, it was announced that Downer would join UK think tank Policy Exchange as Chair of Trustees.
 In June 2018, Downer became the Executive Chairman of the International School of Government at King's College, London.
 He is a non-executive director of CQS and of Yellow Cake plc.

 In 2018, he was named to Tilray's International Advisory Board.
 As of 2019, Downer is Executive Chair of the International School for Government at King's College London.

 In 2019 and 2020, Downer wrote regular columns for the Australian Financial Review.
 In his column on 1 November 2020 discussing the forthcoming US election (held on 3 November), he declared that if he was eligible to vote in the US (which, he explained, he was not), although "there's no perfect choice", he would vote for Donald Trump.

 In 2021, Downer joined ASX-listed mining company Ironbark Zinc as non-executive director.